 - Must be actively seeking out employment and keeping an adequate record of all applications submitted.

 - Must continue active involvement in any employment programs assigned to them by the state of Colorado.

 If an applicant fails to meet these eligibility requirements while he or she is claiming benefits for unemployment, then he or she risks getting their benefits denied or terminated.
-In some cases, there are exceptions in which an applicant may still hold eligibility for federal unemployment benefits in Colorado despite not falling under the listed qualifications.
+In some cases, there are exceptions in which an applicant may still qualify for federal unemployment benefits in Colorado despite not falling under the listed qualifications.

 Exceptions may be considered if the applicant has to voluntarily leave their job as a direct result of sexual harassment, illegal withholding of wages, unsafe work conditions or excessive verbal, physical or mental abuse.
 If an applicant’s situation falls under any of these categories, they may still be eligible to claim unemployment benefits.

-Throughout the unemployment benefits claim, the applicant will frequently be asked to prove that they have taken necessary measures to find new employment.
-If the applicant cannot produce sufficient evidence of their job hunt, they may have their federal unemployment benefits denied or terminated.
+Throughout the unemployment benefits claim period, the applicant will frequently be asked to prove that they have taken the necessary measures to find new employment.
+To avoid any interruption of unemployment benefits claim, beneficiaries should keep a record of the names, email addresses, and positions for each application you submit.

 How Long Your May Receive Benefits in Colorado